oasis-tcs/odata-specs/odata-json-format/4 Common Characteristics.md

 entity and the associated
 `mediaEditLink` is not present.

-The `mediaContentType `control information MAY be included;
+The `mediaContentType` control information MAY be included;
 its value SHOULD match the media type of the binary stream represented by the `mediaReadLink` URL.
 This is only a hint; the actual media type will be included in the `Content-Type` header when the resource is requested.
+The presence of `mediaContentType` with value `null` MAY be used to indicate the absence of a binary stream.

 The `mediaEtag` control information MAY be included; its value is the ETag of the binary stream represented by this media entity or